 Some couples pop a time embargo on posting, for example not before the party back home, in order to not spoil the surprise for the guests, that could not make it to the wedding in Cyprus.

-There are pros and cons to an unplugged wedding, let us run through the main points
+There are pros and cons to an unplugged wedding.
+Let us run through the key points

 Would you prefer your guests, laughing, crying, and being emotionally involved in your wedding, or engrossed with their phones and tablets?